Sleep with the fishes, hang out on a yacht and try axe throwing with our list of unique things to do in Singapore.

 Do you find yourself yearning for a simple life?
 You might be surprised to find there are remnants of kampong houses still standing on our mainland.
 Kampong Lorong Buangkok is a relic where time seems frozen, giving you a glimpse of the 60s with cats, dogs and chickens roaming freely, and dirt roads connecting houses mainly made out of wood and zinc roofs.
 Just keep in mind not to disturb the residents if you’re visiting.

 Kampong Lorong Buangkok, 7 Lorong Buangkok, Singapore 547557

 22. Get your feet nibbled on by fishes

 Looking for a fishy form of foot therapy after all that walking around the island?
 Pop by Qian Hu Fish Farm along Jalan Lekar and check out its fish spa.
 All you have to do is persevere through the tickles while these Garra Rufa fish devour the dead skin off your feet!
 It’s natural exfoliation at its best – and a great stress reliever ‘cause you’ll be busy giggling out loud with your friends and fam.

 Qian Hu Fish Farm Trading, 71 Jalan Lekar, Sungei Tengah, Singapore 698950

 Living on a tropical island can be paradise, but when the sun’s scorching rays get to you, beat the heat at Snow City.
 It’s Singapore’s first permanent indoor snow centre, a family-friendly spot that takes you to the North Pole without hopping on a plane.
-Cool down quick at the Arctic snow playground, listen in on a storytelling session at the snow field, slide down the 60m-long snow slope and saddle up in bumper cars to drift on ice.
+Cool down quickly at the Arctic snow playground, slide down the snow slope and saddle up in bumper cars to drift on ice.